 No-Prep Porcelain Veneers Before & After

 Dr. Sowell performed gum leveling as well as bondable empress porcelain veneers on the upper teeth to correct tooth discoloration and project a fuller smile.

 No. They repair damaged teeth.
 They can also hide cosmetic tooth issues and reshape the appearance of your smile.

 How long will my minimal or no-prep veneers last?

 With diligent daily dental hygiene and regular bi-yearly dental visits, Lumineers can last over 20 years.
-Our dentist in makes sure that he uses the most reliable tools, and best materials to provide you with lasting results.
+Our dentist makes sure that he uses the most reliable tools and best materials to provide you with lasting results.